 All teams contacts (Coaches, Assistant Coaches, Managers, etc) must pass a background check each year.
 Current background checks expire in June of each year.

-To request a background check, log into your coaches account and follow these steps:
+To request a background check, log into your Gotsport account and follow these steps:

 It can take a few days for the report to come back with a result.
 If you are approved, you will be attached to your team account.

 Coaches pick practice dates and times at the coaches meeting before the season begins.
-Practices are scheduled for 1 hour increments beginning at 5:30, 6:30, or 7:30 Monday - Friday.
-Teams can choose 2 practice days, based on field availability.
+Practices are scheduled for 50 minute increments beginning at 5:30, 6:40, or 7:30 Monday - Friday.
+Teams can choose 1-2 practice days, based on field availability and age groups.

-It is necessary to schedule some games for week night evenings and those games take precedent over practices scheduled on the field.
-Coaches should actively check their practice field schedule to note conflicts.
+It is necessary to schedule some games for week night evenings and those games take precedent over practices.
+Coaches should actively check their game schedule to note conflicts.

 Field lights are controlled by the city based on our practice schedule.
 If your practice changes and you need lights at a different time, you must communicate with a board member at least 24 hours in advance.